Women’s Empowerment Project

 For 23 years, the Women’s Empowerment Project has organized in Chicago shelters and transitional housing facilities that serve mothers with young children or single women.

 Senior Community Organizer Dollie Brewer is among three staff members who experienced homelessness in their personal lives.
 Mrs. Brewer lived in an abandoned building for six months – with her husband, five younger children and a grandchild – after a fire hit her family’s suburban Oak Park home.
 After participating in CCH outreach, Mrs. Brewer says, “I learned I was homeless – I was in denial.”

-Mrs. Brewer was asked to join the staff in 1997, and she has been organizing homeless mothers and women ever since.
+Mrs. Brewer was asked to join the staff in 1997.
+She has been organizing homeless mothers and women ever since.

 Women’s Empowerment Project was presented as a model of how to organize homeless women at the United Nations Habitat II conference in Istanbul, Turkey (1996).
 Since then, the project has been duplicated by organizations in Iowa, Michigan, Minnesota and Connecticut.

 In 2014, the women’s project is supported by project-based grants from Stand Up!
 Chicago and the Shaker Family Foundation of Oak Park.